kotlin-orm/ktorm/hexo-docs/source/en/query.md

 ## selectDistinct

 `selectDistinct` is also an extension function of `Table` class.
 Just as its name implies, it will be transalated to a `select distinct` statement in SQL.
-Bisides of this, it's usage is totally the same with `select` function, so we won't repeat it.
+Besides of this, it's usage is totally the same with `select` function, so we won't repeat it.

 ## where